Tanmayk29/Projects-in-python/Snake,Water,Gun Game/README.md

-🐍💧🔫 Snake Water Gun - Console Game in Python
+# 🐍💧🔫 Snake Water Gun Game in Python

 This is a simple Python-based console game inspired by the classic Snake-Water-Gun.
-The game pits the player against the computer in a series of rounds where each participant picks one of the following:
+The game puts the player against the computer in a series of rounds where each participant picks one of the following:

 🐍 Snake (S)